 Professional Speaking Skills

-What are we so afraid of?
+What are you so afraid of?
 Well, many things, but the vision that people tend to have is, Oh my gosh.
 What if I get up and my mind goes blank?

 That’s OK.
 Even if your mind goes blank, wouldn’t it be nice to know that you are always able to go on because you have a tactical verbal pattern in your communication arsenal?
 Today I’m going to give you that tactical verbal pattern.